 Antonín Bajaja was born into a well-known medical family in the small Moravian industrial town of Zlín on 30 May 1942.
 He began writing in the 1960s while studying at the University of Agriculture in Brno and after graduating spent much of his life working for livestock co-operatives.
 In the 1990s, he joined Radio Brno as an editor and began writing journalism, poetry and fiction.
 In addition to English, his work has been published in Russian, Hungarian, Bulgarian and Slovene.
 In 2004, he won the Magnesia Litera Prize for his novel Zvlčení [Growing Wild] and was awarded the Czech State Prize for Literature in 2010 for the original Czech edition of Burying the Season.
 Zvlčení was also shortlisted for the 2017 St Petersburg Library Prize for Foreign Fiction.
 He is an active member of Czech PEN.

-Balla (1967), who goes only by his surname, is a graduate of the Bratislava Economic University and has a day job in the local council’s audit office in Nové Zámky, a provincial town in southern Slovakia.
-Since his first short story collection, Leptokaria (1996), he has published eleven more books, mostly of short fiction.
-His works have been translated into Czech, German, English, Hungarian, Polish, Slovene and Serbian.
-The novella V mene otca (2012, In the Name of the Father) was voted Book of the Year by the Slovak daily SME in 2012 and in the same year awarded both the Tatrabanka Foundation Art Prize for literature and Anasoft Litera Prize, Slovakia’s most prestigious literary prize.
-Balla’s latest, the novella Veľká láska (The Great Love), was published in 2016 and was also shortlisted for Anasoft Litera.
+Balla (1967), who goes only by his surname, has been called “the Slovak Kafka”, “the chief alchemist of Slovak literature” and “the uncrowned king of Slovak outsiders and misfits”.
+He has published ten books, mostly short fiction and his works have been translated into English, German, Czech, Hungarian, Polish, Slovene and Serbian.
+The novella In the Name of the Father was voted Book of the Year by the Slovak daily SME in 2012 and in the same year awarded both the Tatrabanka Foundation Art Prize for Literature and Anasoft Litera Prize.

 Daniela Hodrová has pursued a dual career as a prominent writer of fiction and a prolific literary scholar.
 The recipient of the Czech State Prize for Literature in 2011 and the international Franz Kafka Prize in 2012, Hodrová is only the second woman to receive these awards.
 Her novels have been translated into French, German, English, Italian, Spanish, Polish, Bulgarian, Swedish, Norwegian and Dutch.